2: OSCAR19 Install: Finishing Touches

 Migrations from OSCAR 15 use the same syntax for upgrade as for installation and both the program and the database will be updated.
 You can do this safely as you will not break your installation.
 However as upgrading will occasionally break functionality with a new bug, be prepared to revert by downgrading.
 Ensure you have backup in hand (!) and then you can revert to an earlier OSCAR 19 thusly.

 sudo dpkg -i oscar_emr19beta-1~932.deb

-In theory you can migrate up or down to any DEB in the OSCAR 15-19 series.
-In practice there are several set points and transitions that are not reversible.
+In theory, you can migrate up or down to any DEB in the OSCAR 15-19 series.
+In practise, there are several set points and transitions that are not reversible.